rezss/workflows/README.md

 # Workflows Course

-This project is an example of workflows
+This project is an example of workflows management for a lynda.com course.